 If you have children, mediation helps you design a parenting plan that works best for your family.
 You have time to try out different options before you sign a final agreement.

 Mediation lessens the tension between the two of you and enables you to work together as parents, and even maintain a productive, respectful relationship.

-You get your “day in court,” your chance to be heard, but in a private setting.
+You still get your “day in court,” your chance to be heard, but in a private setting.
 The mediator listens, and your spouse listens too.
-Because mediation is focused on the future, everyone searches for solutions, rather than dwelling on the past.
-The result is a positive process, where you move forward, rather than getting stuck in the past.
+Because mediation is focused on the future, everyone searches for solutions.
+The result is a positive process, where you move forward.

 What are the benefits of mediation?